ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Ansys namespaces use the `native namespace packages`_ from `PEP 420`_.

-Therefore, the source directory of any PyAnsys library must look like the one in :numref:`src structure diag`:
+Therefore, the source directory of any PyAnsys library must look like this:

 .. include:: diag/src_structure_diag.rst